5 minutes

 Make public what you think others will find useful

 My understanding of the service’s quirks made me partially blind to all of its problems.
-If this was to ever see the light of the (Internet) world, many things would need to be fixed and improved.
-I no longer aimed for “good enough”, but for “as good as possible”.
+For users to find this tool useful many things would need to be fixed and improved.
+Because of this, I no longer aimed for “good enough”, but for “as good as possible”.

-A small dilemma arose though - if I make this public, I could lose my competitive advantage.
+A small dilemma arose though - if I make this public, I could lose my competitive advantage, in comparison to other resellers.
 On the other hand, this could potentially save hours of users’ time.

 Making this service public, getting feedback from both actual and potential users, and dragging this project to the finish line, all taught me more than I could have imagined.
 And definitely more than if I left the project in a dormant, un-published state.
 This taught me to open up my projects and ideas to people (whether users or developers) as much as possible.
 Inviting my friend Surya (Hey!) to work in the later stages gave me a different perspective, which is often lacking in one-man projects.
 I’m very appreciative of our collaboration.